usc-isi-i2/kgtk/docs/transform/join.md

    improve the performance of future processing steps by eliminating unwanted edges (or nodes).

- * to perform a logical operation on two sets of edges or nodes.
+ * to perform a logical (set) operation on two sets of edges or nodes.

      * intersection (inner join, defined below)
      * union (outer join, defined below; also, [`kgtk cat`](https:../cat))